John-Rood/VectorVault/README.md

 while len(summary) > 1000:
     summary = vault.get_chat(summary, summary=True)
 ```
 ^ in the above example, we make a summary, then we enter while loop that continues until the summary recieved back is a certain lenght.
-You could use this to summarize a 1000 page book to less than a thousand characters of text.
+You could use this to summarize a 1000 page book to less than 1000 characters of text.

 <br>
 <br>